babycamel/resources/fisheries-resources.md

 [FishNet AI](https://www.fishnet.ai/home) Training datasets for machine learning in fisheries.

 [Ships in Satellite Imagery (Kaggle)](https://www.kaggle.com/rhammell/ships-in-satellite-imagery) This is a labelled dataset for a Kaggle competition for ship classification.
+An example of a CNN for this here [Towards data science code example](https://towardsdatascience.com/classifying-ships-in-satellite-imagery-with-neural-networks-944024879651)

 [Ram Legacy Stock Assessment Data](https://www.ramlegacy.org/)